sass/sass-site/source/documentation/at-rules/import.md

 [indented syntax]: /documentation/syntax#the-indented-syntax

 {% headsUp %}
-  The Sass team discourages the continued use of the `@import` rule.
-Sass will [gradually phase it out][] over the next few years, and eventually remove it from the language entirely.
-Prefer the [`@use` rule][] instead.
-(Note that only Dart Sass currently supports `@use`.
-Users of other implementations must use the `@import` rule instead.)
+  As of Dart Sass 1.80.0, the `@import` rule is [deprecated] and will be removed from the language in Dart Sass 3.0.0.
+Prefer the [`@use` rule] instead.

-  [gradually phase it out]: https://github.com/sass/sass/blob/main/accepted/module-system.md#timeline
+  [deprecated]: /documentation/breaking-changes/import
   [`@use` rule]: /documentation/at-rules/use

   <h4>{{ "What's Wrong With `@import`?" | markdown }}</h4>